Hormuud Telecom: EVC Plus

 First introduced in 2012, EVC Plus is a unique option to transfer and receive mobile money; it operates like SMS.
 Over 67% of Somalis, especially the most vulnerable communities, use mobile money technology as a sole payment system.
 EVC Plus differs from many other mobile money platforms in Africa by being totally free at the point of use.
 The mobile money platform has several key functionalities, such as person-to-person money transfer, person-to-merchant/business money transfer, airtime/data top-up, and account management.

-Mobile money is widely used in Somalia, with data from the World Bank showing that mobile money transfer is crucial in Somali's economic and infrastructure growth, with 155 million transactions worth USD$2.7 billion reported every month.
+Mobile money is widely used in Somalia, with data from the World Bank showing that mobile money transfer is crucial in Somali's economic and infrastructure growth, with 155 million transactions worth US$2.7 billion reported every month.
 The majority of these transactions are made through EVC Plus.
 Research shows that mobile money plays a crucial role in minimising currency loss and fake money.

 Non-governmental organisations (NGOs) and welfare organisations sending cash to Somalis in remote areas are exempted from the EVC wallet limit of $300.
 In the past, Hormuud Telecom provided commission-free bulk cash transfers to NGOs responding to crises (like floods in 2019).

+In 2019, Hormuud Telecom launched its humanitarian portal to better facilitate cash aid to remote and difficult to reach areas.
+The portal uses Hormuud's mobile money network to provide a traceable, timely and efficient way to distribute cash assistance – reducing risks and operating costs for NGOs.
+The portal can deliver aid to both feature phones and smartphones, and it is used by over 120 humanitarian partners.

+The portal won the Africa Tech Festival's Changing Lives award in 2022, for its role in transforming mobile money cash transfers and providing essential financial services to millions of Somalis during the 2021 drought.

+In 2023, Hormuud Telecom partnered with the GSMA's GSMA Mobile for Humanitarian Innovation Programme (M4H) to increase the uptake of mobile-money enabled aid disbursement by INGOs.
+The goal of the partnership is to enable the exchange of best practice, and spur innovation.

 In Somalia, 70.2% of mobile money users pay education fees on the platform; 56.4% disburse donations and charity; 28.3% shop online; 18.0% receive cash transfers from NGOs; and 16.7% pay government taxes.
 Research from SIMAD University in Mogadishu has found that the adoption of mobile money throughout Somalia is responsible for the growth of small and medium-sized enterprises.

+In 2024, Hormuud introduced interoperability in partnership with local banks, which enables seamless payments between bank accounts and mobile money wallets for the first time in Somalia.
+It allows EVC Plus customers to access basic banking functions like deposits and money transfers through the mobile money platform and means customers can make withdrawals without having to visit a physical bank.